 How does this work in practice?
 Project managers can easily specify the skills and competency levels required for each task.
 For example, System > ERP > Netsuite with a minimum competency of Advanced is shown as a requirement in the screenshot below.
 Note that the skills database is presented as a skills matrix structure.

-Requirements for an Analyst to work on the Specify task
+Defining the skill and competency level requirement for an Analyst to work on the Specify task

 Each Team leader sees this detail when searching for suitable candidates.
 Whenever their proposed resource fails to meet the required competency level, the non-compliance is highlighted in red:

 Non-compliance of Pat Pringle, the proposed Analyst, is highlighted in red.
+Her competency level is Intermediate, not Advanced as requested.

 This alerts the project manager to any shortfall, helping them to decide whether to accept the proposed candidate.